noahhefner/website/content/posts/python-containerization/index.md

 ]
 ```

 Notice how the development dependencies have been moved to a dependency group called `dev`.
-To exclude the `dev` dependency group modules from the final image, we can add the `--no-group dev` flag to our `uv sync` command.
+To exclude the `dev` dependency group modules from the final image, we can add `--no-group dev` to our `uv sync` command.
 This will instruct `uv` not to download the dependencies from the `dev` group.

 ```diff
 # take_4/Dockerfile